Akshat-Pandey16/Akshat-Pandey16/README.md

   - 🌱 I’m currently learning Data Structures and Algorithms.
   - 👯 I’m looking to collaborate for my tech community <a href='https://www.groupofcode.com/' target='blank'>Group Of Code</a>
   - 🤔 I’m looking for help with React Js
-  - 💬 Ask me about Python programming and automation using python, how to work with Google Cloud Resources , how to get started with opensource and communities , and DBMS.
+  - 💬 Ask me about Data Structures and Algorithms, and it's implementation using C, how to work with Google Cloud Resources , how to get started with opensource and communities , and DBMS.
-  - 📫 How to reach me:<b>Linkedin<b>-<a href='https://www.linkedin.com/in/sanskar-dwivedi-a20201200/'>Sanskar Dwivedi</a>  Or <b>Instagram<b>-<a href='https://www.instagram.com/sanskardwived/'>@sanskardwived</a>
+  - 📫 How to reach me:<b>Linkedin<b>-<a href='https://www.linkedin.com/in/akshat-pandey-001a53147/'>Akshat Pandey</a>  Or <b>Instagram<b>-<a href='https://www.instagram.com/_akshat._.pandey/'>@sanskardwived</a>
   - 😄 Pronouns: he/his/him
-  - ⚡ About Me: Potter Head⚡ and a Bibliomaniac
+  - ⚡ About Me: Author of 3 books!⚡ and a pianist
     <summary>
     <h1 align="center"><a target="_blank">
       <img src="https://i.pinimg.com/originals/73/ed/50/73ed50d9bfde8459aa2407f561224508.png" width="40px" />